Team-Tea-Time/teamteatime.net/content/docs/laravel-forum/1.x/introduction.md

 ### Source

-The repository is hosted on github at [https://github.com/Riari/laravel-forum](https://github.com/Riari/laravel-forum).
+The repository is hosted on GitHub at [https://github.com/Riari/laravel-forum](https://github.com/Riari/laravel-forum).

 ### Demo